-There are no prerequisites for this course through a basic knowledge of accounting principles is helpful.
+There are no prerequisites for this course though a basic knowledge of accounting principles is helpful.

 A course for credit analysts, CCE exam candidates and those striving to earn the new NACM Certified Credit & Risk Analyst (CCRA) certification.
 FSA2 is an excellent preparatory class for the Certified Credit Executive (CCE®) designation exam and is a core course for NACM's the Certified Credit and Risk AnalystSM (CCRASM) designation.

 About the Program

 This intermediate financial analysis program has been designed for credit analysts, risk analysts and managers seeking comprehensive understanding of what's behind the numbers in financial reports.
 It is designed to improve the credit & finance professional's ability to analyze and interpret financial statements leading to quality credit risk assessment.
 The program gives equal weight to the process of financial reporting, the analysis and interpretation of financial statements and the steps required to document a quality credit line recommendation.